 The Benchmarking WG meets on the second Thursday of each month at 4:00-5:00PM EST. The WG Chair is Vilas Menon and the Project Manager is Jesse Helfer.

-The Data Coordination Working Group is responsible for specifying, formatting, and collecting data in a Fairness and Accuracy in Reporting (FAIR) compliant manner.
+The Data Coordination Working Group is responsible for specifying, formatting, and collecting data in a findable, accessible, interoperable, and reusable (FAIR) compliant manner.
 This WG sets data submission, ingestion, processing, and publication standards.

 Projects include: